partofthestars/PPGI-Toolbox/README.md

 The example_data.mat contains the reference finger pulse oximeter waveform (PPG) and the color image data of a face finder detection result in the rgb cell.

+## Tests

+In the tests directory there're seperate example Matlab scripts.
+One for each algorithm respectively.
+Initially the startup.m script must be executed to add all needed directories.
+As second step executing test_skin.m will perform skin segmentation on the example_data.mat in case it was downloaded and placed into the ./media/data/ folder.
+The obtained skin pixels will be stored into the example_data.mat file and can be reused to test all other algorithm scripts.

 ## Algorithms

 - Channel Mean (G) [7,8]